cxengage/cxengage.github.io/README.md

             (send echo message {:message *custId*})))))
 ```

-Manage the CxEngage Platform
+Manage CxEngage
 =========================

-CxEngage has APIs for Service Management, Node Management and Tenant Management.
+Nodes, Tenants and Services on CxEngage can be managed and configured via the CxEngage Platform API.

 Integrate with CxEngage
 =======================

-CxEngage has APIs you can use to interact or integrate with
+CxEngage can be integrated with by using CxEngage API.

 ## Tenants